Voice Agent for Fitness Studios Reseller: How Agencies Can Capture the $47 Billion Gym Market

 How to Price Voice AI for Fitness Studio Clients

 Successful agencies use tiered pricing based on studio size and call volume, not a one-size-fits-all approach.
-As of June 2026, Trillet's white-label plans run $99/month (Studio) and $299/month (Agency) with roughly $0.12/minute usage, so the spread between your platform cost and client price is wide enough to support the tiers below.
+As of July 2026, Trillet's white-label plans run $99/month (Studio) and $299/month (Agency) with roughly $0.12/minute usage above the included allotment, so the spread between your cost and client price is wide enough to support the tiers below.
+See the Trillet white-label pricing page for the full plan breakdown.

 Recommended pricing structure: